kishiyamat/ntu-ut-ling-vwp/README.md

 ```

 ???
+Before starting, we get raw data using the function we made.

 The first part is just renaming some columns.
+FixationPointX and Y has something we don't need, so I just removed them.

 By running the second part,
 new column named Timestamp was appended to the data frame.